 Ranchers is a great kids’ Google font choice for cowboy-themed books, events, or educational materials.

 Playball is a sports-inspired font that has a vintage feel to it.
-It can be used for sports-themed products, events, or even logos.
+It can be used for sports-themed teaching materials and events.

 I can’t decide whether Holtwood has a Hollywood feel to it or more of a Western feel.
 Either way, it is a bold font choice for events or materials where you need to capture kids’ attention.

-If you have been looking for the very best Google fonts for kids, teachers or kid-friendly businesses then I hope that this article has helped you with ideas.
+If you have been looking for the very best fonts for teachers or kids, then I hope that this article has helped you with ideas!
 I would love to know if there are any other Google fonts that you have used for kids’ materials and resources.
 Let me know in the comments section below!